idealo/mongodb-slow-operations-profiler/README.md

    + new: change default `config.json` so that
    + new: show status of single nodes as SINGLE
    + new: show log message in the application status page when the profiling writer was started or stopped
-   + update: version number is omitted in war file so that the URL to access the webapp stay the same when the version number changes
+     + update: version number is omitted in war file so that the URL to access the webapp stays the same when the version number changes
 * v2.9.0
    + new: for `getmore` operations the profiler analyzes `originatingCommand` from the profiling entries, so `getmore` operations can now be related to the originating query (only for mongodb versions 3.6 and newer)
    + new: the profiler retrieves additional fields from the profiling entries such as `keysExamined`, `docsExamined`, `hasSortStage`, `ndeleted`, `ninserted` and `nModified` (don't blame me for the inconsitent camel case - it's mongodb.org's carelessness).
 The first three fields are available only for monogdb versions 3.2 and newer.